Learn how you can Unlock Limitless Customer Lifetime Value with CleverTap’s All-in-One Customer Engagement Platform.

 Personal: The parenthetical comic aside shows that CNN knows exactly what readers are thinking after reading the first part of the sentence.

-Actionable: This dose of humor might make a user think, “Well if it’s not a joke, what is it?”
+Actionable: This touch of humor might make a user think, “Well if it’s not a joke, what is it?”
 That curiosity could inspire a click.

 Skyscanner